o3de/o3de.org/content/docs/user-guide/features/gems/reference/vegetation/procedures/place-random.md

   mask for Open 3D Engine dynamic vegetation. '
 title: Random Placement Using the Vegetation Distribution Filter
 ---
-# Random Placement Using the Vegetation Distribution Filter {#vegetation-random-distribution-placement}

 The **Vegetation Distribution Filter** component creates the look of random placement by limiting the amount of vegetation that the **Vegetation Layer Spawner** component produces\.